Percy E. Lambert

-Percy Edgar Lambert (1881 – 31 October 1913) was an English racing driver, the first person to drive an automobile at rate of a 100 miles in an hour.
+Percy Edgar Lambert (1881 – 31 October 1913) was an English racing driver, the first person to drive an automobile at rate of a 100 miles an hour.

 Early life

 Percy Lambert was born in 1881, the son of Charles and Sarah Lambert.
 He entered Westminster City School in 1892 and lived in the Westminster area between 1893 and 1898.
 He later worked with his older brother, Harold Charles Lambert, in the motor trade.
 They sold Austin and later Singer cars in Westminster.
 His niece was the artist Mary Wondrausch.

 Percy first raced at Brooklands motor racing circuit (near Weybridge, Surrey) in 1910 aged 29.
 He drove a streamlined Austin called "Pearly III".
 This is sometimes said to have been the source of his nickname, "Pearly Lambert"; but it is more likely that he acquired the nickname at school, in allusion to his "pearly white" teeth.
 In his short career he became a popular driver, winning seven races and being placed in six more.

 He drove a range of vehicles including Austin, Singer, Talbot and Vauxhall marques.
 As well as being a successful racing driver, he also enjoyed winter sports.

 Percy and Harold decided to enter vehicle manufacturing and jointly formed the Lambert-Herbert Light Car Company.
 Their first vehicle was a 10HP 4 Cylinder, that sold for £225.